tags.w55c.net

 Financial Aid and Loan Deferment

-Dietetic Internship Only Option: There is no financial aid available for this program.
+Dietetic Internship Only Option, Partner Pathway Option, and ISPP: There is no federal financial aid available for these program options.
 Upon request, the Program Director will write a letter/complete forms to verify the dietetic intern's status in the program, for potential loan deferment.
 It is the responsibility of the dietetic intern to determine loan deferment eligibility and requirements.

 Masters Plus DI Option: Federal financial aid may be available to those that qualify during their masters coursework.
-Please contact the University of Wisconsin-Madison’s Program Coordinator for more information.
-Interns may be eligible for financial assistance during the Dietetic Internship portion of their study if they maintain enrollment in at least four (4) credit hours per semester with the University of Wisconsin-Madison.
+For those that are part of our Masters Plus DI program, please contact the University of Wisconsin, Madison’s Program Coordinator for more information.
+Interns may be eligible for financial assistance during the Dietetic Internship portion of their study if they maintain enrollment in at least four (4) credit hours per semester with the University of Wisconsin, Madison.